 WHEREAS, in 2018, 1,211 Virginia lives were lost due to suicide, making suicide the 10th leading cause of death in the Commonwealth; and

 WHEREAS, suicide is complicated and tragic; there are almost always multiple contributing factors; and

 WHEREAS, public awareness of the warning signs and the networks available for at-risk individuals are essential to continue lowering the rates of suicide; and

-WHEREAS, reducing the stigma by discussing suicide and increasing the awareness of available resources encourages help-seeking behaviors and helps attempt survivors and survivors of suicide loss in their personal healing; and
+WHEREAS, reducing the stigma through discussion and by increasing the awareness of available resources encourages help-seeking behaviors and helps attempt survivors and survivors of suicide loss in their personal healing; and

-WHEREAS, promoting safe and responsible care of lethal means – while encouraging community conversations around mental wellness – is vital to the mission of preventing suicides and promoting wellness; and
+WHEREAS, encouraging community conversations around mental health is vital to the mission of preventing suicides and promoting wellness; and

 WHEREAS, Virginia acknowledges the prevalence of suicide among our military servicewomen and men and Veterans and the Virginia Governor's Challenge to Prevent Suicide for Military Service Members, Veterans and Families focuses on a public health approach to provide outreach and support to military and veteran families where they live, work, and thrive in local communities; and

 WHEREAS, Virginia’s agencies and organizations are working collaboratively to help reduce the risk of suicide across a person’s lifespan;